HarmoIA/DED-memoriel/README.md

 **Selective inference without fine-tuning.**

+In this preliminary simulation, “hallucination” denotes an incorrect generated answer under the TruthfulQA-inspired binary correctness setting.
+It should be interpreted as a proxy, not as a full hallucination taxonomy.

 A lightweight wrapper that transforms entropy signals from LLM logits into structured abstention decisions.

 ![License: AGPLv3](https://img.shields.io/badge/License-AGPLv3-blue.svg)